Master-Thesis-Unicado/Optimization/notes/climb.md

 - `V_{TAS}` = True airspeed (m/s)
 - `W` = Aircraft weight (N)
 - `J` = Fuel cost density (kg/m)

+**Weight Dependency**: The cost density `J` is directly proportional to weight `W` through the specific excess power calculation.
+As fuel is consumed during climb, the aircraft weight decreases, which affects the cost calculation for subsequent states.
+This creates a circular dependency: `next_cost` depends on `next_weight`, while `next_weight` depends on `fuel_burned`, which depends on `next_cost`.

 ### 2.2 Dynamic Programming Formulation